cfe-lab/MiCall/CONTRIBUTING.md

         sudo apt-get install python2.7

-7. Install pip the Python package manager and the testfixtures package for Python:
+7. Install pip the Python package manager and a couple of packages for Python:

         sudo apt-get install python-pip
         sudo pip install testfixtures
+        sudo pip install requests

 8. Install [Oracle Instant Client][oracle].
 Use the basic lite version, and test that sqlplus works.
 You will probably have to follow the steps to set